-Future Directions
+Future Directions for Influenza Vaccine Recommendations

 ACIP plans to review new vaccination strategies for improving prevention and control of influenza, including the possibility of expanding recommendations for use of influenza vaccines.
 In addition, strategies for regularly monitoring vaccine effectiveness will be reviewed.